MuhammadaliHSE/muhammadali-hse/README.md

 Reduced the frequency of workplace injuries by 25% in the first six months post-implementation.

-2. Safety Audit & Compliance Assessment - [Company Name]
+2. Safety Audit & Compliance Assessment - Shandong Tiejun
 Nature of the Project: As part of a routine safety audit, I assessed the facility's adherence to safety regulations, standards, and internal safety protocols.
 This project involved a detailed inspection of all work areas and operational procedures.

 Key Achievements: